Anchor Shipping and Foundry Company

-Nathaniel Edwards and Company 1862–70
+Nathaniel Edwards and Company 1862–1870

 Anchor had its origins on 5 February 1857, when Nathaniel Edwards and George Bennett formed a partnership as Nathaniel Edwards and Company, to take over the Nelson merchants, Alfred Fell & Co.
 By 1860 they had become shipping agents.
 On 3 November 1862 another merchant, John Symons, joined N. Edwards & Co., which had just bought the paddle steamer Lyttelton in October 1862.
 She replaced the Tasmanian Maid, when on 11 November 1862 she made her first voyage from Nelson to Blenheim, being the first steamship to reach Blenheim town wharf, on the Ōpaoa River.
 Alexander Brown, her engineer, also joined the company.
 Lyttelton served Tasman and Golden Bay / Mohua ports, with occasional trips to Wellington.
 Paddle steamer Charles Edward was bought in 1863.
 In December 1864, at the start of the West Coast gold rush, Wallabi was bought from Australia, to serve Westport, Greymouth and Hokitika.
 In 1865 Kennedy also came from Australia, adding occasional trips to Taranaki for cattle.
 Paddle steamer Nelson was added in 1866.
 In 1866 Edwards sold his shares to his partners, though he retained the shipping department.
 A workshop near N. Edwards & Co bulk store at Matangi Awhio/ Auckland Point was created.

 Anchor Line of Steam Packets 1870–1974

 By 1870 John Symons had become the sole owner of both the merchant and shipping departments of Nathaniel Edwards & Co and, in August 1870, changed the name of the latter to Anchor Line of Steam Packets, with a new pennant, featuring an anchor, designed by artist, William Cock.

 Symons retired in 1878.
 In December 1880 a partnership was formed under the name Anchor Steam Shipping Company which purchased Anchor's 5 ships, the foundry and Albion Wharf.
 Forming the partnership were John H Cock & Company (⅓), Sclanders and Company (⅓), P Donald (1/6), and Alexander Brown (1/6).
-During the 1880s economic depression the foundry remained profitable and Anchor ships continued to serve Nelson, Wellington, New Plymouth, Whanganui, Foxton, Patea, Onehunga and West Coast ports, with trips to Jackson Bay and the Marlborough Sounds on occasions.
+During the 1880s economic depression the foundry remained profitable and Anchor ships continued to serve Nelson, Wellington, New Plymouth, Whanganui, Foxton, Pātea, Onehunga and West Coast ports, with trips to Jackson Bay and the Marlborough Sounds on occasions.